Bryson-Tai/Azure_Networking/Project_A/README.md

 ## Prerequisite

-1. Please export your SUBSCRIPTION_ID to your terminal
+1. Please export your `ARM_SUBSCRIPTION_ID` to your terminal.
+This is your subscription ID from Azure Portal.

     ```bash
         export ARM_SUBSCRIPTION_ID=<Subscription ID from Azure Portal>